 Should Immunic's obligation under an indemnification provision exceed applicable insurance coverage or if Immunic were denied insurance coverage, Immunic's business, financial condition and results of operations could be adversely affected.
-Similarly, if Immunic is relying on a collaborator to indemnify Immunic and the collaborator is denied insurance coverage or the indemnification obligation exceeds the applicable insurance coverage, and if the collaborator does not have other assets available to indemnify Immunic, its business, financial condition and results of operations could be adversely affected.
+Similarly, if Immunic is relying on a collaborator to indemnify Immunic and the collaborator is denied insurance coverage or the indemnification obligation exceeds the applicable insurance coverage, and if the collaborator does not have other assets available to indemnify Immunic, Immunic's business, financial condition and results of operations could be adversely affected.

-If Immunic's contractors fail to comply with continuing regulations, Immunic or they may be subject to enforcement action that could adversely affect Immunic.
+If Immunic's contract manufacturers fail to comply with continuing regulations, resulting enforcement action could adversely affect Immunic.

-If any of Immunic's contractors fails to comply with the requirements of the FDA and other applicable U.S. or foreign governmental or regulatory authorities or previously unknown problems with Immunic's products, manufacturers or manufacturing processes are discovered, Immunic or the contractor could be subject to administrative or judicially imposed sanctions, including restrictions on the products, the manufacturers or manufacturing processes Immunic uses, warning letters, untitled letters, civil or criminal penalties, fines, injunctions, product seizures or detentions, import bans, voluntary or mandatory product recalls and publicity requirements, suspension or withdrawal of regulatory approvals, total or partial suspension of production, and refusal to approve pending applications for marketing approval of new products to approved applications.
+If any of Immunic's contract manufacturers fails to comply with regulatory requirements or if previously unknown problems with products, such manufacturers or manufacturing processes are discovered, Immunic or the manufacturer could be subject to administrative or judicially imposed sanctions, including restrictions on the products or the manufacturers or manufacturing processes Immunic uses, warning letters, untitled letters, civil or criminal penalties, fines, injunctions, product seizures or detentions, import bans, voluntary or mandatory product recalls and publicity requirements, suspension or withdrawal of regulatory approvals, total or partial suspension of production, and refusal to approve pending applications for marketing approval of new products.